gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

   pragma Short_Circuit_And_Or;

-This configuration pragma causes any occurrence of the AND operator applied to operands of type Standard.Boolean to be short-circuited (i.e. the AND operator is treated as if it were AND THEN).
-Or is similarly treated as OR ELSE.
+This configuration pragma causes the predefined AND and OR operators of type Standard.Boolean to have short-circuit semantics.
+That is, they behave like AND THEN and OR ELSE; the right-hand side is not evaluated if the left-hand side determines the result.
 This may be useful in the context of certification protocols requiring the use of short-circuited logical operators.
-If this configuration pragma occurs locally within the file being compiled, it applies only to the file being compiled.

 There is no requirement that all units in a partition use this option.
+However, mixing of short-circuit and non-short-circuit semantics can be confusing.
+Therefore, the recommended use is to put the pragma in a configuration file that applies to the whole program.
+Alternatively, if you have a legacy library that should not use this pragma, you can put it in a separate library project that does not use the pragma.
+In any case, fine-grained mixing of the different semantics is not recommended.
+If pragma ``Short_Circuit_And_Or`` is specified, then it is illegal to rename the predefined Boolean AND and OR, or to pass them to generic formal functions; this corresponds to the fact that AND THEN and OR ELSE cannot be renamed nor passed as generic formal functions.

+Note that this pragma has no effect on other logical operators -- predefined operators of modular types, array-of-boolean types and types derived from Standard.Boolean, nor user-defined operators.

+See also the pragma ``Unevaluated_Use_Of_Old`` and the restriction ``No_Direct_Boolean_Operators``, which may be useful in conjunction with ``Short_Circuit_And_Or``.

 Pragma Short_Descriptors
 ========================